Let’s admit it. We’ve seen enough mediocre cold emails from brands promoting their new products or features.

 Screen Share Videos

-When you're in the SaaS industry and you want to introduce an app or a feature, it's always better to show them the interface, how it works, and how to use them.
+When you're in the SaaS industry and want to introduce an app or a feature, it's always better to show them the interface, how it works, and how to use them.
 Screen share videos can help you communicate that.

 Product Explainer Videos